libigl/libigl-example-project/README.md

     ./example_bin

-A glfw app should launch displaying a 3D torus.
+A glfw app should launch displaying a 3D cube.